 Overall, the paper contributes to the growing literature on PV and EV adoption.
 Prior studies investigated how adoption of EVs is affected by policy incentives (Barwick, Kwon and Li, 2024; Muehlegger and Rapson, 2023, 2022; Armitage and Pinter, 2022; Remmy, 2023; Xing, Leard and Li, 2021; Jenn, Springel and Gopal, 2018; Sheldon, DeShazo and Carson, 2017), deployment of the public charging infrastructure (Dorsey, Langer and McRae, 2022; Springel, 2021; Li, 2019; Li et al., 2017), demographics heterogeneity and political ideology, (Davis, Li and Springel, 2023; Jacqz and Johnston, 2023; Archsmith, Muehlegger and Rapson, 2021; Linn, 2022; Sheldon and Dua, 2019), peer effects (Tebbe, 2023), and technology advancement (Forsythe et al., 2023).

-Previous studies of rooftop PV adoption examined the effects of financial incentives (Feger, Pavanini and Radulescu, 2022; Langer and Lemoine, 2022; Pless and van Benthem, 2019; De Groote and Verboven, 2019; Gillingham and Tsvetanov, 2019; Burr, 2016; Hughes and Podolefsky, 2015; Sarzynski, Larrieu and Shrimali, 2012), heterogeneity of adopters' socioeconomic characteristics (Dorsey and Wolfson, 2024; De Groote and Verboven, 2019; Crago and Chernyakhovskiy, 2017; De Groote, Pepermans and Verboven, 2016; Borenstein and Davis, 2016; Kwan, 2012), pro-environmental preferences (Crago and Chernyakhovskiy, 2017; Dastrup et al., 2012), and peer effects (Bollinger et al., 2022; Gillingham and Bollinger, 2021).
+of rooftop PV adoption examined the effects of financial incentives (Feger, Pavanini and Radulescu, 2022; Langer and Lemoine, 2022; Pless and van Benthem, 2019; De Groote and Verboven, 2019; Gillingham and Tsvetanov, 2019; Burr, 2016; Hughes and Podolefsky, 2015; Sarzynski, Larrieu and Shrimali, 2012), heterogeneity of adopters' socioeconomic characteristics (Dorsey and Wolfson, 2024; De Groote and Verboven, 2019; Crago and Chernyakhovskiy, 2017; De Groote, Pepermans and Verboven, 2016; Borenstein and Davis, 2016; Kwan, 2012), pro-environmental preferences (Crago and Chernyakhovskiy, 2017; Dastrup et al., 2012), and peer effects (Bollinger et al., 2022; Gillingham and Bollinger, 2021).
 Furthermore, Bollinger et al. (2023) consider complementarity between rooftop solar and energy storage technology adoption.
 Additionally, several studies investigate spatial variation in the environmental benefits of EV and PV adoption (Dauwalter and Harris, 2023; Graff Zivin, Kotchen and Mansur, 2014; Muehlegger and Rapson, 2020; Holland et al., 2016).

 Although several studies examined PV adoption and EV adoption independently, the relationship between them has received relatively little attention.
 The most closely related studies provided some evidence of joint adoption (Delmas, Kahn and Locke, 2017; Cohen et al., 2019; Ferdousee, 2021; Lyu, 2023; Sharda et al., 2024).
-While their findings show correlated adoption of technologies and some suggest the presence of complementarity, their frameworks do not allow to design counterfactual experiments to evaluate the impact of complementarity on adoption rates or to consistently predict how adoption rates will respond to subsidy changes.
+Although their findings show correlated adoption of technologies and provide suggestive evidence of complementarity, they do not identify cross-price elasticities within a demand system for differentiated goods.
+As a result, prior studies have been unable to quantify the extent to which price changes in one technology influence the adoption of the other, or to evaluate how counterfactual policies would affect adoption rates.
+Further, while Lyu (2023) provides causal evidence of complementarity, their analysis relies on aggregated data at the zip code tabulation area level.
+In contrast, my study leverages individual-level data, allowing for a more granular examination of household-level heterogeneity in adoption decisions.
+This approach enables a richer understanding of how different consumer segments- that differ by income, age, and education - respond to policy incentives.

-My study is the first to develop a structural discrete-choice model with complementarity to explore the interaction between the automotive and solar panel industries.
+My study is the first to develop a multi-prodcut discrete-choice model with complementarity to explore the interaction between the automotive and solar panel industries.
+This approach allows for a direct quantification of complementarity, distinguishing it from correlation in consumer preferences.
 More broadly, I provide the first application of a multi-market discrete-choice model to a setting where consumption in both markets generates common environmental externalities.
 This feature enables me to assess the comparative efficiency of various counterfactual policies aimed at promoting the adoption of EVs and PVs in terms of their ability to mitigate environmental externalities.
 My findings provide a new perspective on the extensive literature on designing efficient subsidies for EVs and PVs.